Neural Networks¶

 Problems¶

-Train and test a neural network classifier on the data set you used for the PCA problem in Transforms.
+Train a neural network to classify the data set you used for the PCA problem in Transforms.

-Train a neural network autoencoder to recognize DTMF tones.
+Train an unsupervised neural network to recognize noisy samples of DTMF tones.

-Train a recurrent neural network to predict the output of a Linear Feedback Shift Register, and verify its ability to continue a LFSR sequence.
+Train a neural network to predict the output of a Linear Feedback Shift Register, and verify its ability to continue the LFSR sequence.